Dermatologic Manifestations of Urticarial Vasculitis Medication

 Class Summary

-Often the treatment of choice.
+Glucocorticoids are often the treatment of choice.
 However, given their long-term adverse effect profiles, they are used only for significant cutaneous disease or systemic involvement.
-For long-term treatment, combination of prednisone and another medication may be required.
+For long-term treatment, a combination of prednisone and another medication may be required.

 Prednisone (Deltasone)